Discover Jesus \ Events \The Last Supper

 • Jesus Washes the Apostles Feet

 For a moment after the Master had taken his place, everyone remained silent.
-Jesus looked around at them all and, with a smile that eased the tension, said, "I've been looking forward to eating this Passover meal with you.
-I wanted to eat with you one last time before I suffer.
-Knowing that my time has come, I arranged to have this supper with you tonight.
-Tomorrow is in the hands of the Father, and I've come to do His will.
-I won't eat with you again until we sit together in the kingdom my Father will give me when I finish my work on this earth."
+Jesus looked around at them all and, with a smile that eased the tension, said, "I have greatly desired to eat this Passover with you.
+I wanted to eat with you once more before I suffered, and realizing that my hour has come, I arranged to have this supper with you tonight, for, as concerns the morrow, we are all in the hands of the Father, whose will I have come to execute.
+I shall not again eat with you until you sit down with me in the kingdom which my Father will give me when I have finished that for which he sent me into this world."

 In Jewish custom, the host would wash his hands after the first cup of Passover wine.
 Later, after the second cup, all guests would wash their hands as well.
 The apostles knew Jesus didn't observe this ritual hand-washing, so they were curious about what he would do when he got up from the table after the first cup.
 They watched as he walked silently to where the water pitchers, basins, and towels were placed near the door.
 They were amazed when he removed his outer garment, tied a towel around his waist, and began pouring water into one of the basins.

 The apostles had recently refused to wash each other's feet and had been arguing about their positions at the table.
 They were astonished to see Jesus, their Master, kneel down like a servant to wash Simon Peter's feet.
-As Jesus knelt, all the apostles stood up in surprise, respect, and utter amazement, even Judas forgot his infamy for a moment and stood up with his fellow apostles.
+As Jesus knelt, all the apostles stood up in surprise, respect, and utter amazement.
+Even Judas forgot his infamy for a moment and stood up with his fellow apostles.

-Jesus said, "Peter, if I don't wash your feet, you won't be a part of what I'm about to do."
+Jesus said, "Peter, I declare that, if I do not wash your feet, you will have no part with me in that which I am about to perform."
 When Peter heard this, he realized that Jesus' act of service was significant and determined one's connection with the Master's work.
-Peter agreed to let Jesus wash his feet and impetuously said, "Master, not just my feet, but also my hands and head."
+Peter agreed to let Jesus wash his feet and impetuously said, "Then, Master, wash not my feet only but also my hands and my head.

 Jesus went around the table in silence, washing the feet of all twelve apostles, not even skipping Judas.
+When he was done, he said:

 • Second Course of the Supper